rng-guy/NFSMWBartender/README.md

 * The configuration (.ini) files for this feature set are located in `BartenderSettings/Basic`.

-* You can disable any feature of this set by deleting the file containing its parameters, but the bug fixes do not have parameters and are tied to specific files implicitly instead.
+* You can disable any feature of this set by deleting the file containing its parameters.
+Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.

 * To disable the two Heat-level fixes, delete all configuration files of this feature set.

-* The Heat-level reset fix is completely incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions mod](https://github.com/ExOptsTeam/NFSMWExOpts/releases) by ExOptsTeam.
-I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' `NFSMWExtraOptionsSettings.ini` configuration file.
-Note that you can still change the maximum available Heat level with just VltEd alone: The `0xe8c24416` parameter of a given `race_bin_XY` VltEd entry is what sets the maximum Heat level (1-10) at Blacklist rival #XY.
+* The Heat-level reset fix is incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions mod](https://github.com/ExOptsTeam/NFSMWExOpts/releases) by ExOptsTeam.
+To disable this ExtraOptions feature, edit its `NFSMWExtraOptionsSettings.ini` configuration file.
+If you do this, you can still change the maximum available Heat level with VltEd: The `0xe8c24416` parameter of a given `race_bin_XY` VltEd entry determines the maximum Heat level (1-10) while you are at Blacklist rival #XY.

-* If you do not install the optional missing textures (`FixMissingTextures.end`), then the game will not display a number next to Heat gauges in menus for cars with Heat levels above 5.
+* If you don't install the optional missing textures (`FixMissingTextures.end`), then the game will not display a number next to Heat gauges in menus for cars with Heat levels above 5.
 Whether you install these textures does not affect the Heat-level reset fix in any way.

 &nbsp;

 Regarding **cop (Binary) strings** (`BartenderSettings\Basic\Labels.ini`):

-* This feature is completely incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
+* This feature is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
 Either delete Bartender's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` file.

 &nbsp;